Dear readers of ADxS.org, please forgive the disruption.

 • Not breastfed2

-• Sports more than 3 days / week (low correlation)2
+• Sports on more than 3 days / week (low correlation)2

-Except for birth circumstances and breastfeeding, we believe the correlates are likely to be consequences rather than causes of impulsivity.
+With the exception of birth circumstances and breastfeeding, we believe that the correlations are more likely to be consequences than causes of impulsivity.

 2. Neurophysiological correlates of impulsivity

-Impulsivity is associated with activity in a network of orbitofrontal cortex (OFC) → striatum → thalamus.5
+Impulsivity is associated with activity in a network of orbitofrontal cortex (OFC) → striatum → thalamus.8

 2.1.
 Neurophysiological correlates